Top 25 Things To Do in Maui

 #1 Molokini Snorkeling

-There are plenty of great spots to snorkel and scuba dive around Maui, and we like to suggest Molokini because it offers a whole package of fun in 1 trip.
-You'll cruise on the water and see Maui from a different perspective, You may see dolphins or whales while in season, and if the trip allows, you can do 2 snorkeling sessions: 1 at Molokini Crater and another with loads of green sea turtles.
+There are plenty of great spots to snorkel and scuba dive around Maui, and we like to suggest Molokini because it offers a whole package of fun in one trip.
+You'll cruise on the water and see Maui from a different perspective, You may see dolphins or whales while in season.
+You can dive Molokini Crater at many spots within the crater as well as on the back side, which drops straight down 300+ feet.

 We love Maui luaus.
 Maui is home to around a dozen different luaus that all have their different personalities.
-Some are built for the families with kids, some for the romantic couples, and others for pure authenticity.
-Ask an expert which one would fit your group by calling Activity Authority at (808) 670-1061, and you'll have a blast.
+Some are built for the families with kids, some for romantic couples, and others for pure authenticity.
+Some of the reasons why it's a MUST DO for anyone visiting Maui: sunrise over the ocean, great drinks, epic feast, authentic music, hula dancing, local crafts and fire dancing.
+Again, a MUST DO!
+Check out what are recognized as the best Maui luaus.

 #4 Bike Haleakala